Ray Blanton: Later life

 Blanton died on November 22, 1996, at the Jackson-Madison County Hospital in Jackson while awaiting a liver transplant.
 He is buried in the churchyard of Shiloh Church, within Shiloh National Military Park (not to be confused with the Shiloh National Cemetery, also located within the park).
 His grave is marked by a large obelisk.

 In 2012, the website RealClearPolitics named Blanton one of the ten most corrupt politicians of all time.

 Marie

 A portion of the story of the pardons scandal was made into a book, Marie: A True Story, by Peter Maas, author of Serpico, and eventually made into the motion picture Marie (1985), starring Sissy Spacek in the title role of Marie Ragghianti.
 Attorney and future U.S. Senator Fred Thompson, who had served as Ragghianti's lawyer, launched his acting career in this picture, portraying himself.
 The pardons scandal, as well as others, are also detailed in the book FBI Codename TENNPAR, written by Hank Hillin, the Nashville-based FBI agent who led the investigation into the Blanton administration.

 Family

 Blanton married Betty Littlefield in 1949.
 They had three children before they divorced in 1979.
-He is descended from Lewis Wicker, the original owner of the famous cabin before its relocation to replace the George Manse cabin at Shiloh National Military Park.
 Blanton married Karen Flint in 1988, during his comeback bid for Congress.